If you’re in ChexSystems or EWS find a new account at banks in Arizona that don’t use ChexSystems.

 Banks in Arizona that don’t use ChexSystems

-BBVA Compass offers an online checking account.
+BBVA offers an online checking account.
 It’s a fee-free account that makes it easy to manage your money on the go with mobile banking.
 BBVA has many locations throughout the state of Arizona.
 Customers enjoy free checking, unlimited check writing, cash back in categories like gas and groceries throughout the year.
 Free ATMs at BBVA and at 55,000 AllPoint ATMs in the network.
 Unlimited check writing, bill payment and mobile check deposit also included.